 *When adding your C by GE light bulb to the Google Home app, select the "Set up new devices" option in the Google Home app.

-You can connect up to 250 bulbs.
+You can connect up to 6 bulbs per Google Assistant.

 It really depends on how your house is laid out and how your voice carries.
 At the small cost of the Google Mini and device arbitration that allows only the closest Google Assistant device to respond, it is feasible to consider a Google Mini in most rooms.

 The connection works over a Bluetooth mesh.
 This allows a user to give a command and then through GE’s proprietary process, the GE bulbs and the Google device transmit and exchange data through Bluetooth.
 This allows users to easily and affordably control their lighting with their voice.